'We're going to war, bro': Fort Bragg's 82nd Airborne deploys to the Middle East

 On a single order, hundreds of soldiers jumped to their feet.
 They lined up single file and marched out carrying their guns and kits and helmets, past a volunteer honor guard holding aloft flags that flapped east in the January wind.

-Reporting by Rich McKay; Editing by Scott Malone and Sonya Hepinstall
+Reporting by Rich McKay; Editing by Scott Malone, Sonya Hepinstall and Jonathan Oatis